Breadcrumbs

 Yes, you can apply for the programme, even if you have an earlier Master’s degree (EQF level 7).

-Why this Master’s degree is EQF level 7 is described in the Framework for Qualifications of the European Higher Education Area and related to the Bologna process, further explained here: Description of the eight EQF levels | Europass
+This master's degree is on EQF7 level.
+This level is described in the Framework for Qualifications of the European Higher Education Area and related to the Bologna process, further explained here: Description of the eight EQF levels | Europass

-Can I apply as a non-EU/EAA student?
+Can I apply as a Non-EU/EAA student?

 What kind of work experience is relevant?